wp-plugins/better-wp-security/readme.txt

 = iThemes Sync Integration =

 Manage more than one site?
-Manage away mode, handle malware scanning, release lockouts and make sure your WordPress site is up to date with <a href="http://ithemes.com/sync/">iThemes Sync</a>.
+Manage away mode, release lockouts and make sure your WordPress site is up to date with <a href="http://ithemes.com/sync/">iThemes Sync</a>.

 = New! iThemes Brute Force Protection Network =

 Network Brute Force Protection takes brute force protection to the next level by further banning users who have tried to break into other sites from breaking into yours.
 The iThemes Brute Force Protection Network will automatically report IP addresses of failed login attempts to iThemes and will block them for a length of time necessary to protect your site based on the number of sites that have seen a similar attack.

-= Obscure =

-iThemes Security hides common WordPress security vulnerabilities, preventing attackers from learning too much about your site and away from sensitive areas like your site's login, admin, etc.

-* Changes the URLs for WordPress dashboard areas including login, admin and more
-* Completely turns off the ability to login for a given time period (away mode)
-* Removes the meta "Generator" tag
-* Removes theme, plugin, and core update notifications from users who do not have permission to update them
-* Removes Windows Live Write header information
-* Removes RSD header information
-* Renames "admin" account
-* Changes the ID on the user with ID 1
-* Changes the Wordpress database table prefix
-* Changes wp-content path
-* Removes login error messages
-* Displays a random version number to non administrative users

 = Protect =